-To give you an idea about the prices, back in 2013 I used to rip from my heart 230 INR (4.5 USD back then) to buy 1 GB of a 3G mobile internet that was transforming often into 2G outside of big cities.
+To give you an idea about the prices, back in 2013 I used to rip 230 INR (4.5 USD back then) to buy 1 GB of a 3G mobile internet that was transforming often into 2G outside of big cities.
 I used to block YouTube and other social media so the data can last longer.
-It was expensive for Indian standards and people mainly used internet for WhatsApp chatting.
+It was expensive for Indian standards and people mainly used mobile data for WhatsApp chatting.

 - From which local provider to buy a SIM Card in India?